Conva.AI Overview

 Default Parameters

-Every Capability by default comes with two default parameters:
+Every Agent by default comes with two default parameters:

 message: Contains the answer to the user query or a status message (wherein the answer is inside other parameters)